QuantEcon/book-networks-public/_sources/ch_production.md

 X_71 = ch2_data['us_sectors_71']['total_industry_sales']
 ```

-Next we calculate our graph’s properties.
+Next we calculate our graph's properties.

 We use hub-based eigenvector centrality as our centrality measure for this plot.

 ```{code-cell}
 centrality_71 = qbn_io.eigenvector_centrality(A_71)